spraakbanken/karp-backend-v5/doc/manual.md

 `testindex1` in the same file contains all necessary settings for the most simple mode type.

-In `config.json` you gave the name of your standard mode.
+In `config.json` you provided the name of your standard mode.
 This mode must be implemented here.
 In the example files, the mode is called *karp*.

+0 = All users, including Dockers user, must set this option

+1 = All non-Docker users must set this option

+2 = Easy but not necessary

+3 = For advanced users

 * `indexalias` 0: the name of this mode/group